grandeurkoe/python-flask-web-development-projects/README.md

 ### Day 059 - Blog (v2)

 This project simulates a Blog website using the Flask framework.
 Use the requests module to get post data from the [npoint](https://api.npoint.io/eb6cd8a5d783f501ee7d) API.
 Store the newly acquired JSON response.
+Use the Jinja template engine to create "header.html" and "footer.html" templates.
+Jinja allows you to add python code to HTML files.

 Website Navigation:
 - The Blog website is running on a development server that Flask ships with.